eclipse-keyple/keyple-website/content/home/features.md

   icon = "lightbulb"
   icon_pack = "fas"
-  name = "First open source initiative for ticketing applications!" description = "The very first open source framework dedicated to contactless ticketing and access control applications is now available as an Eclipse Project!<br>Please follow this space for updates!"
+  name = "First open source initiative for ticketing applications!" description = "The very first open source SDK dedicated to contactless ticketing and access control applications is now available as an Eclipse Project!<br>Please follow this space for updates!"

 [[feature]]
   icon = "github"